 The purpose of this lab is to interface a keypad by using the interrupt function of the 82C55 peripheral interface.
 Rather than constantly polling to see if a key has been pressed, this system will utilize an external interrupt to notify the microprocessor when a key has been pressed.
 The polling algorithm you have developed in the previous lab will be a part of the interrupt service routine that will be called when an interrupt is detected.

 Pre-lab:

 Study the datasheet for 82C55, focusing on Mode 1 Operating Mode.

-Solder a 2 x 7 wire-wrapping DIP socket to be used for the 74LS32.
+Glue a 2 x 7 wire-wrapping DIP socket to be used for the 74LS32.

 Laboratory Assignment: